elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 ## Default values and required keys

-If you don't specify a default field value when defining a struct, `nil` will be assumed:
+If you don't specify a default key value when defining a struct, `nil` will be assumed:

 ```iex
 iex> defmodule Product do